mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

     mode: NON_HA
 ```

-A complete specification of the [import/export syntax in the YAML format](/documentation/export-import/project-service-export-import.html#used-yaml-specification).
+View the complete specification of the [import/export syntax in the YAML format](/documentation/export-import/project-service-export-import.html#used-yaml-specification).

 ### Which version to choose